Most Affordable Information Security Programs 2025

 Public universities dominate our affordability rankings, with average in-state tuition of $11,200 compared to $28,400 at private institutions.
 This $17,200 annual difference translates to over $68,000 in total savings for a four-year degree.
 Online programs provide additional cost benefits by eliminating housing, meal plans, and commuting expenses that can add $15,000+ annually to the total cost of attendance.

 Despite lower costs, affordable programs maintain strong career outcomes.
-Our analysis shows graduates from budget-friendly information security programs earn just $3,000 less than graduates from premium programs.
+Graduates from budget-friendly information security programs earn just $3,000 less than graduates from premium programs.
 This minimal salary difference, combined with significantly lower student debt, results in superior return on investment for cost-conscious students.

 Many affordable programs also offer accelerated completion options, competency-based learning, and credit for prior experience that can further reduce time to graduation and total program costs.
 Students can explore information security degree options across different formats and price points.